 In terms of filing of tax forms, depending on whether you are a corporation, partnership business, or a non-resident person, you must file three series of Profits Tax return forms to report your profits tax liability:

 - Form BIR51 – for corporations

 - Form BIR52 – for persons other than corporations

 Do note that from this year, supplementary forms (BIRS1 to BIRS10) have been introduced to report information on preferential regimes and tax incentives.
 These are now also part of the tax returns and should be filed together with the tax returns.

 In Hong Kong, all individuals have to file tax returns by submitting the Form BIR60, if they receive it from the Inland Revenue Department (IRD).
 They must complete, sign and file it in time even if there’s no income to report.
-As noted above, the tax on salaries is 15%.
-From this year, three supplementary forms to tax returns – BIRSP1 to BIRSP3 – have been introduced, which must be filed along with the Form BIR60.
+As noted above, the standard tax rate on salaries (net total income with no allowance) is 15%.
+From this year, three supplementary forms to tax returns – BIRSP1 to BIRSP3 – have been introduced, which must be filed along with Form BIR60.
 If spouses are filing the joint tax returns, all forms must be signed by both husband and wife.

 While the rate is similar to salaries tax i.e. 15%, the forms to fill and submit vary.